-Resources for facilitators of our Cancer Education Programs, Living with Cancer Education Program and Cancer Wellness Program, are available in the secure facilitator portal.
+Resources for facilitators of our Cancer Education Programs, Managing Cancer Program and Cancer Wellness Program, are available in the secure facilitator portal.

 About the programs

 Research indicates that group-based cancer education programs can help develop resilience and improve communication with loved ones.
 People who are well-informed about cancer and cancer management also tend to be more confident when dealing with their health care providers.

 Our group-based supportive care programs help those affected by cancer, their friends and families to make sense of cancer and treatment, and to ease the transition into survivorship.
-The Living with Cancer Education Program and Cancer Wellness Program are offered in hospitals and clinics across Victoria by health professionals who have been trained as facilitators and are working with people affected by cancer.
+The Managing Cancer Program (formerly Living with Cancer Education Program) and Cancer Wellness Program are offered in hospitals and clinics across Victoria by health professionals who have been trained as facilitators and are working with people affected by cancer.

 Our annual Year in Review report outlines program achievments and innovations across the state.

 Managing Cancer Workshop